Devotional on Isaiah

 Jeremiah 14: We know we’re guilty.

 The prophet has no false illusions about his people.
 Theyā€™ve sinned against God and their sins have horrible consequences.
 I note that in this passage Jeremiah uses “we” language instead of “they” language.
 He identifies with his sinning countrymen.
 As I read this passage any picture I might have of a craggy old prophet shaking his finger at the “sinners” and telling them to shape up vanishes.
 Jeremiah cries out for God’s mercy using “first person” language: “we know we’re guilty,” “we’ve betrayed you.”
 Could it be that one reason the church fails to reach the lost is that weā€™ve adopted an “us and them” mentality?
 Don’t get me wrong, I know itā€™s important to pray for the lost while thanking the Lord that Iā€™ve been found.
-Still, thereā€™s a place for cooperate confession.
+Still, thereā€™s a place for corporate confession.
 Our culture is rotten.
 Immorality is the norm.
 These are “our” sins.
 Lord, we know we’re guilty, we’re bad people.
 Please do something to help us, do it for your sake.”

 Devotional on Jeremiah